Asmojane/thoughts/chap01_univers_individuels_EN.md

 We are not fixed entities.
 Each interaction, each context, produces a new facet of ourselves.
 There are as many versions of our identity as there are relationships, as many realities as there are interactions.
 The energy we expend to maintain internal coherence preserves the illusion of continuity.
 Our memories, our morality, our senses act as filters, reinforcing the idea of a stable identity, even as we constantly adapt.

 Our personality fluctuates with the environment, and this does not make us inconsistent, but adaptive systems.
 We believe we know our personality and convictions, but these benchmarks can shift when we encounter other perceptions.
 This multiplicity is not a weakness but an intrinsic fact of our existence.

-### Uniqueness: An Illusion?

-Are we truly unique?
-If we depend on others to shape our identity, isn’t this singularity just a construction?
-We are not a fixed color, but a changing blend of hues.
-Each of us is a permanent compromise between self and others, a being in constant becoming.